-After the activity was completed, the students took a terminology guiz
+After the activity was completed, the students took a terminology quiz including the different types of partnerships.
+The grades were significantly better than in past courses."

-Business Instructor Kathy Boeger
+- Business Instructor Kathy Boege

 WHY DOES IT MATTER TO YOU?

 The staff and faculty at Barton are continually working to improve.
 They are interested in knowing how their students learn and how to improve their teaching methods.
 What instructors learn about their students and how well they learn the material will affect how the information is presented to the next class and the one after that in a continuous cycle of improvement.